 - Add red wine vinegar to deglaze the pot; scrape the bottom to release any flavorful bits that stick to it.

 - Add chicken broth and sliced onions in.
-Close the lid and allow it to cook for 40 minutes.
+Close the lid and turn the steam handle to the “sealed” position.
+Select “meat stew” mode, adjust the timer to 40 minutes, and allow the machine to cook.

-- Release the pressure again, open the lid, and press the “sauté” button.
+- Release the pressure again similar to before, open the lid, and press the “sauté” button.
 Allow to cook and reduce the broth for 10 minutes.

 - Use a pair of tongs to take the meat out and place it into a bowl.
 Use two forks to pull the meat apart the way you like Then add it back into the pot.